taikun114/Mocolamma/README.md

 ### Feedback
 If you want to submit bug reports, idea sharing, or messages to the developer (me) as someone without a GitHub account, please click [**this link**](mailto:contact.taikun@gmail.com?subject=Mocolamma%20Feedback%3A%20&body=Please%20describe%20the%20feedback%20in%20detail%3A%0D%0A%0D%0ASystem%20Information%3A%0D%0A%0D%0A-%20System%0D%0APlease%20enter%20the%20model%20of%20your%20Mac%20%2F%20iPhone%20%2F%20iPad%20%2F%20Apple%20Vision%20Pro.%0D%0A%0D%0A-%20OS%20Version%0D%0AIf%20you%20are%20experiencing%20problems%2C%20please%20enter%20the%20version%20of%20macOS%20%2F%20iOS%20%2F%20iPadOS%20%2F%20visionOS%20on%20which%20Mocolamma%20is%20running.%0D%0A%0D%0A-%20App%20Version%0D%0AIf%20you%20are%20experiencing%20problems%2C%20please%20enter%20the%20version%20of%20the%20app.%0D%0A%0D%0A) or send an email through the "Send Feedback" button on the about screen (accessed from "About Mocolamma" on macOS, or from the information button in the settings tab on iOS / iPadOS / visionOS) (please note that I may not be able to reply to all messages).\
-Opening the email sending screen from the in-app button will pre-fill necessary information such as system information (model ID, CPU architecture type, OS version information) and app version information, so I recommend sending from there.
+Opening the email sending screen from the in-app button will pre-fill necessary information such as system information (device model and OS version) and app version information, so I recommend sending from there.

 ### Community
 A [**Discussions page**](https://github.com/taikun114/Mocolamma/discussions) is available where you can share new features you'd like added to the app, ask questions about potential issues, or exchange opinions with others.\